sungnga/jbook-cli-app/README.md

 ### Refactoring onLoad with load filters
 - We want to create different onLoad functions to handle different file types
 - We want to handle the index.js file, the CSS files, and any other arbitrary files

+### Extracting common caching logic
+- Let's extract the duplicated caching logic into its own separate onLoad function.
+If we already have the fetched file cached in indexedDB, then we're just going to return the cachedResult